 Where…

-K = Ultimate Kp gain
+K = Ultimate Kp gain causing oscillation

 T = Period of oscillation at K

-Upon selecting the proper coefficients for the PI controller, The software will be evaluated in two phase, phase one will utilized the STM32 development board that was purchased, phase two will be utilizing the IMU sensor board and the Control board.
-Software testing in both phases will be conducted in a similar fashion.
-The software will be loaded onto the board, development board and designed board, the sensor board will then be subjected to variations in the pitch, roll and yaw of the board.
-Movements will be done both in positive and negative directions to verify measurements.
-The simulation will store the DCM information in an output file that will be used by Matlab to determine the orientation of the sensor board and the corresponding development or control board.
-The output that is created by the DCM will be displayed in graphical format in Matlab to provide an easy to verify output.
-An M-file that is to be determined will manipulate the data produced allowing to experiment with different ways of representing the data.
+Upon selecting the proper coefficients for the PI controller, The software was evaluated in two phase, phase one utilized the STM32 development board that was purchased, phase two utilized the IMU sensor board and the Control board.
+Software testing in both phases was conducted in a similar fashion.
+The software was loaded onto the board, development board and designed board, the sensor board will then be subjected to variations in the pitch, roll and yaw of the board.
+This enabled adjustments to the PID gains to be made, achieving the desired response of the control loop.
+Movements were done both in positive and negative directions to verify measurements.

 Complete Design Testing

-Further testing is also necessary to verify that the entire system is able to function.
-This testing will be conducted in two phases.
-Phase one will consist of testing the system in a controlled environment and only testing two axes of the system at a time, this is done to mitigate damage that can occur.
-The quad-copter will be restrained during this phase of testing.
+Further testing was necessary to verify that the entire system is able to function, specifically the feedback control loop.
+This testing was conducted in two phases.
+Phase one consisted of testing the system in a controlled environment and only testing one axes of the system at a time, this is done to mitigate damage that can occur.
+The quad-copter was restrained during this phase of testing.
 Several methods of restraint have been devised in years past to allow for testing of the control algorithm and the rest of the quad system.
-The version will consist of operating the system with only two motors connected at a time to test the stabilization of a single axis.
-This will mitigate damage to the system, while allowing use to verify each axis.
-Noted is the absence of the ability to test all axis together, this will be conducted in the second phase of complete design testing.
+The version consisted of operating the system with only two motors connected at a time to test the stabilization of a single axis, thus mitigating damage to the system, while allowing use to verify each axis.
+Noted is the absence of the ability to test all axis together, this was be conducted in the second phase of complete design testing.
 A single axis of the helicopter will be tethered to a test platform that is depicted in the figure below.